agent0/ds/README.md

 # My data structures

-This projekt is a collection of some basic data strutures that I use frequently in my projects.
+This project is a collection of some basic data strutures that I use frequently in my projects.
 The data structures are taylored towards my personal needs and thus may not be universally usable.

 ## Tree